Ar3Tea/node-api/README.md

 Simple Node/Express API with GET request (for now)

-Requires Node and NPM to be installed.
+Requires Node and NPM to be installed --
 [Install Node](https://nodejs.org/en/)

 To run: